-Pneumococcal vaccination is recommended for all adults age 65 years and older.
+Pneumococcal vaccination is recommended for adults age 50 years and older.

-Pneumococcal disease is a serious infection that causes pneumonia, meningitis, and blood infection, as well as other less severe illnesses.
+Pneumococcal disease is a serious infection that causes pneumonia, meningitis, and bloodstream infection, as well as other less severe illnesses.

-Fewer adults get pneumococcal meningitis or bloodstream infection, but the mortality rate for these infections is higher, even with proper treatment.
-Pneumococcal meningitis kills about 1 in 6 older patients and blood infection kills about 1 in 8 adults who have these diseases.
+Fewer adults get pneumococcal meningitis or bloodstream infection (bacteremia), but the mortality rate for these infections is high, even with proper treatment.
+Pneumococcal meningitis kills about 1 in 6 older patients and bacteremia kills about 1 in 8 adults who are infected.
+Both conditions can also result in lifelong disability including deafness, brain damage, and limb amputation.

-Pneumococcal vaccination is recommended for all adults age 65 years and older.
+Pneumococcal vaccination is recommended for adults age 50 years and older.

-All adults age 65 years and older who did not previously receive a pneumococcal conjugate vaccine (PCV) should receive one dose of PCV (either PCV20 or PCV15).
+All adults age 65 years and older who did not previously receive a pneumococcal conjugate vaccine (PCV) should receive 1 dose of PCV (PCV21, PCV20, or PCV15).
 When PCV15 is used, it should be followed by a dose of PPSV23.

 Source: Centers for Disease Control and Prevention